imerkle/arweave-ipfs/README.md

 - Supports multiple hashes in one request
 - Native library with no dependency on centralized servers
 - Highly customizable options
+- Cross Compatibility with both client and server side js

 ## Install